haaochen/Guide_to_Machine_Learning/README.md

 - ANY 2 points have a R Squared equal to 1 - just draw a line through them.

 - R Squared can be calculated for anything we can calculated the SSR for.
 R Squared can be negative if the shape of the model is different.

+- R Squared tells us the percent reduction in residuals when we use a model versus the mean

+- p-values tell use how confident we can be in our predictions.
+A common threshold is .05

+- When talking about p-values, a value less than the threshold tells us that there is a difference but not how different.
+Smaller values do not imply that the difference is large.
+The closer to zero, the more confident that there is a difference at all.

+- Fischer's Exact Test can be used to derive p-values

+## Linear Regression